ubc-subbots/software-start-here/README.md

 * To open another terminal connected to the same OS, run `docker exec -it ubc_subbots /bin/bash`
 * It should be already installed with all tools neccessary to work with ROS2.
 * This is a stateless system, you're changes are not saved so make you sure you push your changes to github before exiting
 ### Saving your image (optional)
 * If you want to save your image you can do it in a few steps.
 * Use `docker ps -a` to view the last container you have opened.
 * We can use `docker commit [Your old container ID or name] [Name of the new image]` to save our last workspace for future use.
 * For example the name of the first container is "ubc_subbots".
 We can use `docker commit ubc_subbots my_local_image` to save your last container for future use.
 * You will have to modify the run command like this: `docker run -it -e DISPLAY=host.docker.internal:0 -v /tmp/.X11-unix:/tmp/.X11-unix my_local_image`

+### Linux
+If you already run Linux but not Ubuntu 20.04, Docker is also the best option.
+Talk to Fei or Hashaam if you are stuck.

+## Virtual Machine
+This option works on any OS and architecture, but demands a performant computer with large RAM size.

+* On x86 (Intel/AMD) computers use any virtual machine software and the [amd64 Ubuntu Desktop image](https://releases.ubuntu.com/focal/ubuntu-20.04.6-desktop-amd64.iso)
+* On ARM Macs, use UTM (free) or Parallels (paid) and the [Ubuntu ARM64 Server image](https://cdimage.ubuntu.com/releases/20.04.5/release/ubuntu-20.04.5-live-server-arm64.iso).
+After installation, install desktop environment.

+# After OS Install

 Once Ubuntu is installed, you will need to install a preferred IDE.
 Some suggestions are listed below: